usnistgov/FederalProfile-8259A/_8259-Control/security.md

 ## Policies and procedures for review and update of IOT device, systems and services acquisition practices.

 Policies and procedures provide the details necessary to implement management and operational controls for the review and update of organizational IoT device, systems and services acquisition practices.
+Controls that may be necessary:

 **Manufacturer:**
-N/A
+- Provide necessary information to inform the review and update of IoT device systems, and services acquisition practices by agencies.

 **Agency:**